 - Dungeons & Dragons:

-- Atropus, the World Born Dead, is an Undead Abomination in the shape of a planetoid, which roams the universe in search of inhabited planets.
+- The Elder Evil known as Atropus, the World Born Dead, is an Undead Abomination in the shape of a planetoid, which roams the universe in search of inhabited planets.
 As it approaches a world and installs itself as a new moon, it causes an escalating Zombie Apocalypse.

 - Numenera: Xeobrenicus is a planet that drifts through interstellar space, and consequently lacks any external source of light and energy.
 Instead, it's permeated with large stores of a unique radioactive mineral, which provides the energy to keep its global ocean from freezing and serves as the basis of its biosphere while also making it too irradiated for offworld life to survive on its surface.